adamdbradley/foresight.js/README.md

 ## URI Template
-The src URI template provides foresight.js with how the request should be built for the image.
+The src [URI Template (recently published RFC 6570)](http://tools.ietf.org/html/rfc6570) provides foresight.js with how the request should be built for the image.
 Each server's image request is different and the URI template can be customized to meet each server's format.
 Below are the various format keys that are used to rebuild the src to request the correct image from the server.
 Each one is not required, and you should only use the format keys that help build the src request for the server.

 __{src}__: The original src value.
 Use this if you do not want to make any changes to the src from the one already supplied in the _data-src_ attribute.
 This would be used mostly for the 1x scale factors and low-bandwidth image-sets, mainly stating that the default image should be requested instead of modifying the src.
 This is also useful if you are adding querystrings at the end of the original src.